-The most notable of Maltese legislative sources include the Constitution of Malta, the Employment and Industrial Relations Act (EIRA), the Employment Commission Act, the Employment and Training Services Act and EU Regulations and Directives which apply in virtue of the doctrine of direct effect
+The most notable legislative sources include the Constitution of Malta, the Employment and Industrial Relations Act (EIRA), the Employment Commission Act, the Employment and Training Services Act and EU Regulations and Directives.

 Regulations made under the EIRA include Wage Regulation Orders which represent administrative regulations which regulate certain conditions of employment for specific sectors.
 At present, there are 31 different WROs in force.

 There are several key areas to be aware of within the Maltese employment regulatory framework, especially for companies that plan to initiate a full local office and human resources department.
 These challenges can be mitigated by use of a locally sourced payroll provider who is familiar with all of the local laws and rules for both local employees as well as foreign nationals.

 Maltese Labour Law is essentially based on the contractual agreement between employer and employee, provided that the statutory conditions of employment are respected.
 Thus, whereas certain conditions of employment are strictly regulated as a matter of law, other conditions are left entirely up to the parties to agree upon, as long as these are also considered to be objectively reasonable.